Program

 • A minimum grade of "C" is required in BUSN 3386, 3388, and 3390*

 • Courses used towards a previously received credential can be used to meet program requirements.
-However, additional courses will need to be taken to replace these credits.
+However, additional courses may need to be taken to replace these credits.
 See Note 5 for details about replacement courses.

 • Time limit to complete the program graduation requirements: seven (7) years.
 Any courses completed outside of that time limit will not be usable.
 Students may seek the permission of the Department/Program to complete a credential outside the approved time limits.